jonzobrist/Percona-Server-5.1/README.md

 Percona-Server-5.1
 ==================

+# DISCONTINUED PROJECT
 Percona-Server-5.1 cloned from Percona Bazaar
 This project was created to help me learn Jenkins, and I did not like Bazaar (so, so slow) so I put it into Github.
 I have a job pull from Bazaar, make sure my stuff is there and put it here into Github.
 I was planning on packaging my own debs so I could inject custom things into the package, but now I've changed my mind and am just going to use Percona's official Ubuntu packages, and inject via a separate package that re-owns the config files with dpkg divert. http://www.percona.com/doc/percona-server/5.5/installation/apt_repo.html

-I install with this run in the shell
+#I install with this run in the shell

 gpg --keyserver  hkp://keys.gnupg.net --recv-keys 1C4CBDCDCD2EFD2A